tonyfischetti/assertr/README.md

 evaluates that expression using the scope of the provided data frame.
 If any of the logical values of the expression's result are `FALSE`, `verify` will raise an error that terminates any further processing of the pipeline.

 - `assert` - takes a data frame, a predicate function, and an arbitrary number of columns to apply the predicate function to.
-The predicate function (a function that returns a logical/boolean value) is then applied to every element of the columns selected, and will raise an error when it finds the first violation.
+The predicate function (a function that returns a logical/boolean value) is then applied to every element of the columns selected, and will raise an error if it finds any violations.
 Internally, the `assert` function uses `dplyr`'s `select` function to extract the columns to test the predicate function on.

 - `insist` - takes a data frame, a predicate-generating function, and an arbitrary number of columns.
+For each column, the the predicated-generating function is applied, returning a predicate.
+The predicate is then applied to every element of the columns selected, and will raise an error if it finds any violations.
+The reason for using a predicate-generating function to return a predicate to use against each value in each of the selected rows is so that, for example, bounds can be dynamically generated based on what the data look like; this the only way to, say, create bounds that check if each datum is within x z-scores, since the standard deviation isn't known a priori.
+Internally, the `insist` function uses `dplyr`'s `select` function to extract the columns to test the predicate function on.

+- `assert_rows` - takes a data frame, a row reduction function, a predicate function, and an arbitrary number of columns to apply the predicate function to.
+The row reduction function is applied to the data frame, and returns a value for each row.
+The predicate function is then applied to every element of vector returned from the row reduction function, and will raise an error if it finds any violations.
+This functionality is useful, for example, in conjunction with the `num_row_NAs()` function to ensure that there is below a certain number of missing values in each row.
+Internally, the `assert_rows` function uses `dplyr`'s`select` function to extract the columns to test the predicate function on.

+- `insist_rows` - takes a data frame, a row reduction function, a predicate function, and an arbitrary number of columns to apply the predicate function to.
+The row reduction function is applied to the data frame, and returns a value for each row.
+The predicate-generating function is then applied to the vector returned from the row reduction function and the resultant predicate is applied to each element of that vector.
+It will raise an error if it finds any violations.
+This functionality is useful, for example, in conjunction with the `maha_dist()` function to ensure that there are no flagrant outliers.
+Internally, the `assert_rows` function uses `dplyr`'s`select` function to extract the columns to test the predicate function on.

-`assertr` also offers three (so far) predicate functions designed to be used with the `assert` function:
+`assertr` also offers three (so far) predicate functions designed to be used with the `assert` and `assert_rows` functions:

 - `not_na` - that checks if an element is not NA
 - `within_bounds` - that returns a predicate function that checks if a numeric